-Margaret Kosal, assistant professor in the Sam Nunn School of International Affairs, was an invited participant last week at the Track 1.5/2 meeting of the Council for Security Cooperation in the Asia Pacific (CSCAP).
+Margaret Kosal, associate professor in the Sam Nunn School of International Affairs, was an invited participant last week at the Track 1.5/2 meeting of the Council for Security Cooperation in the Asia Pacific (CSCAP).
 The meeting was organized by the Pacific Forum and hosted by the S. Rajaratnam School of International Studies (RSIS) in Singapore.

 Kosal spoke to how certain emerging technologies, in particular artificial intelligence, can affect nuclear governance.
 The CSCAP is comprised of 21 countries in the Asia Pacific region, including China, Japan and the United States.